zwiras/ha-plant-diary-card/README.md

 # 🌿 Plant Diary Card for Home Assistant

-**Plant Diary** is a custom integration and Lovelace card for [Home Assistant](https://www.home-assistant.io/) that helps you manage and monitor your houseplants.
-Track when each plant was last watered or fertilized, define care intervals, and visualize everything with a custom card.
+**Plant Diary Card** is a Lovelace card for [Home Assistant](https://www.home-assistant.io/) that helps you manage and monitor your houseplants.
+This card is used in combination with the [Plant Diary Integration](https://github.com/xplanes/ha-plant-diary).

 This work has been inspired by [Plant tracker for Home Assistant](https://github.com/mountwebs/ha-plant-tracker).

-## Features
+# Features

-- **Companion Lovelace Card**
 - Shows days since last watering and fertilizing
 - Supports customizable images for each plant
 - Shows each plant’s watering status with intuitive color codes:
   - 🔵 Blue: watered today
   - 🟢 Green: within watering interval
   - 🔴 Red: past watering interval
   - 🟠 Orange: within postponed watering interval
 - Option to show only plants that currently need watering
 - Quick access to edit plant details via popup dialog

-# 🖥️ Lovelace Card

-Visualize your plants and their watering status using a custom Lovelace card.

-## Preview
+# Preview

-### Plant Diary Card
+## Plant Diary Card

 ![Plant Diary Card](docs/plant-diary-card.png)

 _Overview of multiple plants and their watering status._

-### Edit Plant Popup
+## Edit Plant Popup

 ![Edit Plant](docs/edit-popup.png)

 _Popup dialog for editing plant details such as watering schedule and last watered date._

+# Installation

-## Installation
+## Manual Installation

 1. Download the `ha-plant-diary-card.js` file and place it in your `config/www/plant_diary` directory: config/www//plant_diary/ha-plant-diary-card.js
 2. Add the resource to your dashboard via **Settings > Dashboards > Resources**: